How to Install deb Files (Packages) on Ubuntu 22.04

 • Wait for the installation to finish.
 The software is now ready for use.

-Install Deb Files From the Terminal
+Install deb Files From the Terminal

 The Ubuntu terminal lets you install packages using various package managers and commands.
-You can use the following commands and utilities in the terminal to install deb packages on Ubuntu.

-Method #1: Use The dpkg Utility
+Method #1: Use The dpkg Utility to Install deb Files

 The dpkg command is the Debian package manager that allows you to install, remove, and build packages.
+It comes pre-installed in Ubuntu 22.04 and later versions.
+However, if you are on an older version, you can easily install it with the sudo apt install dpkg command.

 Run the following command to install a deb package with the dpkg utility: